 1. Getting Repetitions of a Number Instead of a Series While Using Autofill

-In the picture below, you’re seeing the option Fill Series from the menu.
+In the picture below, you’ll see the option Fill Series from the menu.
 After you select the related option, you’ll find the series of numbers starting from 1 in Column B immediately.

 2. Autofill of Series Not Working While Dragging Only Last Cell

 Now let’s think of a case where multiple cells are occupying a series of numbers and you have to fill the next cells by following the series.

 Let’s assume, we have two numbers ‘1’ and ‘3’ in B4 and B5 respectively.
 What we want here is to make a series of numbers with a common difference of 2.
 That means our arithmetic series should look like this: 1,3,5,7,9…

 But if you drag down only 3 from Cell B5 then you’ll find the repetitions of 3 only as shown in the following picture.

 To get a proper arithmetic series, we have to select the range of cells available in the column first.
 In our example, they are B4 and B5.
 After selecting the cells, we have to use the Fill Handle option from Cell B5 to drag down to the last Cell B10.